 GLOBAL BIM MANAGEMENT

-The Global BIM Management Certification Program is one of the most advanced professional certification programs for BIM Managers in the world.
+The Master’s in Global BIM Management is one of the most advanced professional master’s programs for BIM Managers in the world.
 This internationally popular program caters to the needs of professionals in more than 20 sectors of the AECO industry.
-We provide our students with the methodology, tools and skills necessary to become leaders in BIM implementation.
-Become a fully capable BIM Manager working in construction projects with high-performance teams from all around the world.
+We provide our students with the methodology, tools, and skills necessary to become leaders in BIM implementation.
+Become a fully capable BIM Manager and work with high-performance teams from all around the world.

 Method of delivery: